experimentarium/times/docs/part-1/05-times-optimisation.md

 the cash flows related to process investments and dismantling in each year of the horizon.
 Such tracking is made complex by several factors:

 - First, TIMES recognizes that there may be a lead-time (ILED) between the beginning and the end of the construction of some large processes, thus spreading the investment installments over several years.
 A recent TIMES feature allows the definition of a negative lead-time, with the meaning that the construction of the technology starts before the year the investment decision is made (this is useful for properly accounting for interest during construction, and is especially needed when using the time-stepped version of TIMES described in chapter 9.)

--   Second, TIMES also recognizes that for some other processes (e.g. new cars), the investment in new capacity occurs *progressivel*y over the years constituting the time period (whose length is denoted by $D(t)$), rather than in one lumped amount.
+- Second, TIMES also recognizes that for some other processes (e.g. new cars), the investment in new capacity occurs *progressively* over the years constituting the time period (whose length is denoted by $D(t)$), rather than in one lumped amount.
 - Third, there is the possibility that a certain investment decision made at period $t$ will have to be repeated more than once during that same period.
 (This will occur if the period is long compared to the process technical life.)
 - Fourth, TIMES recognizes that there may be dismantling capital costs at the end-of-life of some processes (e.g. a nuclear plant), and that these costs, while attached to the investment variable indexed by period $t$, are actually incurred much later.
 - Finally, TIMES permits the payment of any capital cost to be spread over an *economic life (ELIFE)* that is different from the *technical life (TLIFE)* of the process.
 Furthermore it may be annualized at a different rate than the overall discount rate.

 To illustrate the above complexities, we present a diagram taken from Part II that pictures the yearly investments and yearly outlays of